 The deadline for applying for the limited funds of Federal Work Study and Federal Perkins Loans for matriculated students is April 1.
 If funds are still available after those applications are processed, others will be considered.

 Financial aid is available for the summer term.
-Students enrolling for the summer should contact the Empire State College Financial Aid office by email at FinancialAid@esc.edu or call the Student Information Center at 800-847-3000, ext.
-2285, for their financial aid package to be adjusted if it has not automatically been done after 3 to 4 business days after enrollment if financial aid for fall and spring had previously been awarded.
+Students who already have a financial aid package will automatically see their package adjusted to include summer financial aid approximately 3 to 4 business days after registering.
 If students receive aid, the summer term financial aid counts as part of the upcoming academic year (fall and spring terms), and not as part of the preceding academic year (prior spring and fall terms).

 Thus, any financial aid awarded for the summer term counts as part of the total aid for which the student is eligible for the entire year.